nayan32biswas/mongodb-odm/docs/help-get-help.md

   - Make sure to add tests.
 - Make sure to add documentation if it's relevant.

-#### Steps to be follow before create PR
+#### Steps to Follow Before Creating a PR

-If you change the code base, make sure to follow those steps before creating PR.
+If you change the codebase, make sure to follow these steps before creating a PR.

-- `./scripts/test.sh` Run the unit test and make sure all tests and passed and test coverage is more than 95%.
+- `./scripts/test.sh` Run the unit tests and make sure all tests pass and test coverage is more than 95%.
-- `./scripts/lint.sh` Check all formatting is implemented and code format is accurate.
+- `./scripts/lint.sh` Check that all formatting is implemented and code format is accurate.
-- `./scripts/format.sh` Run auto format like import sorting etc.
+- `./scripts/format.sh` Run auto-formatting like import sorting, etc.

 ## Stay Connected